Resources for Child and Youth Care Providers

 The Complete Guide to Service Learning is the go-to resource in the fast-growing field of service learning.
 It is an award-winning treasury of service activities, community service project ideas, quotes, reflections, and resources that can help teachers and youth workers engage young hearts and minds in reaching out and giving back.
 This is an excellent resource for the classroom, out-of-school time, youth-serving organizations, or as a family.

-This strengths and competency-based curriculum includes a strong youth development philosophy and current best practice components that incorporate work in diversity and independent living/life skills.
+This strengths and competency-based curriculum includes a strong youth development philosophy and current best practice components.

 “Implementing the ideas in Connecting Children to Nature: Ideas and Activities for Parents and Educators will go a long way toward creating a nature-rich future.”